RobertWeinmeister/dokuwiki-mermaid/README.md

 For more examples and details on the syntax, see https://mermaid.js.org/intro/.

+## Configuration and Settings

+There is only one setting.
+You can chose which mermaid file and version you want to use:

+ - the locally hosted file using the version that came with the plugin
+ - a remotely hosted file with the latest available version
+ - a remotely hosted file with a specific version

 ## Further information

 Mermaid supports multiple other diagrams besides the shown flowchart: